Fairfax Injury Lawyer Brien Roche Addresses Corporate Depositions

 A Common Problem

 A common dispute that arises during the course of these depos is whether or not the questions asked are within the scope of the notice.
 Most courts do not limit what can be asked in a depo.
 As a result even though the questions may go outside the scope of the Notice, that does not mean that it is okay to instruct the witness not to answer.
-If the questions go outside the scope of the stated areas then that means that the witness is no longer binding the entity being deposed.
+If the questions go outside the scope of the stated areas then that means that the witness is no longer binding the outfit being deposed.
 However directing the witness not to answer because the subject matter goes beyond that listed in the Notice is not proper.

 For more information about depositions see the pages on Wikipedia.
 In the legal resources section of this website there is a notice of deposition for a corporate designee.